Kim Ravaillion

-Kimberley Ravaillion (born 26 July 1993), is an Australia netball international.
+Kimberley Ravaillion (born 26 July 1993), is a retired Australia netball international.
 Ravaillion was a member of the Australia teams that won the gold medals at the 2014 Commonwealth Games and the 2015 Netball World Cup and the silver medal at the 2018 Commonwealth Games.
 In January 2013, aged 19, she made her senior debut for Australia during an away series against England.
 This saw Ravaillion make her senior test debut before making her top-level league debut.
 Her first game for Queensland Firebirds came two months later.
 She was subsequently a member of the Firebirds teams that won the 2015 and 2016 ANZ Championships.
 Between 2017 and 2019 she played for Collingwood Magpies in Suncorp Super Netball.
 After missing the 2020 season due to pregnancy, Ravaillion rejoined Queensland Firebirds for the 2021 season.

 Early life, education and family

 Ravaillion is originally from the western suburbs of Sydney, growing up in Fairfield.
 She is the daughter of Seena and Warren Ravaillion.
 She has a twin sister, Jess, and an older brother, Chris.
-She attended Yennora Public School and Chester Hill High School before switching to Westfields Sports High School for year 10-12 (2009–11) to become part of their netball program.
+She attended Yennora Public School and Chester Hill High School before switching to Westfields Sports High School for year 10–12 (2009–11) to become part of their netball program.
 Between 2007 and 2010 she also attended the Western Sydney Academy of Sport.

 Ravaillion is in a relationship with Adam Treloar, the Australian rules footballer.
 On 23 March 2020 she gave birth to the couple's first child, Georgie Olive Treloar.